zazortik/azure-xplat-cli/Documentation/BestPractices-Testing.md

     //before is executed once at the start of the this test-suite. before(function (done) {
       suite = new CLITest(testprefix, requiredEnvironment);
+      //setupSuite is a hook provided for the developer to perform steps that
+      //need to be performed once before the first test gets executed.
       //A. If nothing needs to be performed then setupSuite() needs to be called as follows: suite.setupSuite(done);

-      //B. Let us assume that a test needs to create a new site that will be used by every test.
+      //B. Let us assume that a new site needs to be created once, that will be used by every test.
       //Then we shall do something like this: suite.setupSuite(function () {